Dr Cordelia Freeman

 1. Abortion Mobilities in Latin America

 My research concerns the spatiality of reproductive health in Latin America.
 I am interested in the spatial dynamics of abortion access and the ways in which abortion prohibition has been resisted using different technologies.
 My interest in mobility and the regulation of mobility takes into account both bodies that move and medication and medical technologies that are transported.
-This research is funded by the Wellcome Trust and the ESRC and outputs to date include academic papers in Progress in Human Geography, Mobilities, and Gender, Place & Culture, a graphic novel on abortion in Mexico, and you can hear podcasts about my work here and here.
+This research is funded by the Wellcome Trust and the ESRC and academic papers that have come out of this work are published in Annals of the AAG, Signs, Progress in Human Geography, Mobilities, Feminist Anthropology and Gender, Place & Culture.
+It has also led to a graphic novel on abortion in Mexico, a global abortion database project, original podcasts, and you can hear podcasts about my research here and here.
 The project website can be found here.

 2. The Politics of Representation

 I am interested in the politics of popular culture, the power that the representations that we consume have and what they tell us about ourselves.
-With this in mind I have researched the representation of the 'abortion road trip' in film and novels, the representation of abortion in 'feminist' television, border geopolitics in Latin American film, and queer sexuality in music videos.
+With this in mind I have written about my reflections on co-producing a graphic novel about abortion, the portrayal of abortion medications on screen, the representation of the 'abortion road trip' in film and novels, the representation of abortion in 'feminist' television, border geopolitics in Latin American film, and queer sexuality in music videos.
+I have also put this work into practice through a range of creative and engaged projects.

 3. Borders and Geopolitics